 Notes.- In nothing, perhaps, was this more strikingly fulfilled than in the matter of Sabbath observance.
 By their traditions, numerous regulations, and senseless restrictions the Jews had made the Sabbath a burden, and anything but a delight.
 Christ removed all these, and by His life and teachings put the Sabbath back in its proper place and setting, as a day of worship and beneficence, a day for doing acts of charity and mercy, as well as engaging in contemplation of God and in acts of devotion.
 Thus He magnified it and made it honorable.
-One of the most prominent features of Christ's whole ministry was this great work of Sabbath reform.
-Christ did not abolish the Sabbath, nor change the Sabbath; but He did rescue it from the rubbish of tradition, the false ideas, and the superstitions with which it had been buried, and by which it had been degraded and turned aside from the channel of blessing and practical service to man designed by its Maker.
+One of the most prominent Christ did not abolish the Sabbath, nor change the Sabbath; but He did rescue it from the rubbish of tradition, the false ideas, and the superstitions with which it had been buried, and by which it had been degraded and turned aside from the channel of blessing and practical service to man designed by its Maker.
 The Pharisees had placed the institution above man, and against man.
 Christ reversed the order, and said, "The Sabbath was made for man, and not man for the Sabbath."
 He showed that it was to minister to the happiness, the comfort, and the well-being of both man and beast.